vipul-maheshwari/vipul-maheshwari.github.io/_posts/2024-02-14-rag-application-with-langchain.markdown

 Have fun experimenting with various data sources!
 You can try changing the website addresses, adding new PDF files or maybe change the template a bit.
 LLMs are fun, you never know what you get!

 ### What's next?
 There are plenty of things we can adjust here.
 We could switch to a more effective embedding model for better indexing, try different searching techniques for the retriever, add a reranker to improve the ranking of documents, or use a more advanced LLM with a larger context window and faster response times.
 Essentially, every RAG application is just an enhanced version based on these factors.
 However, the fundamental concept of how RAG applications function always stays the same.

+Here is the [collab](https://colab.research.google.com/drive/1YsOfovVdNPBwCDMWHvLfOaNtqXn4qXTs?usp=sharing) link for the reference..